 We sought community feedback throughout July and August 2021 to help shape a masterplan for a 2.7km section of the reserve in Brooklyn, between Millers Rd and Little Boundary Rd.
-Use the tabs below to view a map and aerial footage of the project area.

 The vision is to create a vibrant space that will connect the Brooklyn community, enhance active transport options for the area, manage water sensitively and provide a unique space to meet, play and relax.

 You can view the results of the community engagement and learn more about the project below.